Aaron-Speedy/Sugondese/README.md

 </details>

 #### Commands and Requests
 The ia/ua conjugation works the same way as i/o, marking the verb, except that it turns the statement into a recommendation, suggestion, or what the speaker believes should happen.
 When used with a subject, it marks what the speaker thinks the subject should do.
 When used without a subject, it acts as a command or request of the speaker.
-Note that this is completely neutral and does not imply negative tone.
+Note that this is completely neutral and does not imply a negative tone.
  - jup = to draw
  - jut = he, she, it, him, her, they
 <details>